Back to articles

 Web Security

-Fixing Mixed Content on HTTPS Pages: A Complete Guide to a Secure Website
+Fixing Mixed Content on HTTPS Pages: How to Find and Patch Every Last One

 Mixed content occurs when a webpage loaded over secure HTTPS attempts to load some resources (images, scripts, CSS, iframes) over insecure HTTP.
 It's frustrating for users and, more importantly, it creates security vulnerabilities that can compromise your entire site.